PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/configuring-gui-components/+page.md

 :::

 Different components have different configuration methods you can use.
-For example, the `Text` component has a configuration method named `left()` you can call to tell it that it should left align the text it displays (it is centered by default).
+For example, the `Text` component has a configuration method named `left()` you can use to tell it that it should left align the text it displays (it is centered by default).
 This configuration method receives no arguments (but it's still required to write the parentheses).

 ::: tip Example